 2. Choose a Good Shampoo and Conditioner

 A good starting point in hair care for pregnant women is to pick a good shampoo and conditioner.
 Shampoos keep hair clean and smelling fresh.
 A good shampoo with the right ingredients can also improve hair growth and control conditions such as dandruff that cause hair fall.
 Pick a shampoo depending on your hair type and with natural ingredients such as argan oil, aloe vera, avocado oil or jojoba that can boost hair growth and add lustre.
 Conditioners moisturise and detangle your hair.
 A good conditioner also contains nutrients that soften and nourish the hair.
 It helps regulate the pH value of hair and smoothens the hair cuticle, which is an outer protective layer covering each individual hair.

 3. Avoid Chemical Treatments and Colouring

 During pregnancy, it is safer to avoid chemical treatments and colouring.
-The chemicals could, and colour could be absorbed by your scalp and get passed on to the developing baby.
+The chemicals could be absorbed by your scalp and get passed on to the developing baby.
 They could also cause allergic reactions.
-So, avoid treatments like bleaching, perming colouring etc.
+So, avoid treatments like bleaching, perming, colouring, etc.

 4. Trim the Ends Regularly